oruga-ui/theme-bulma/README.md

     .mount('#app')
 ```

+Inside your own sass/scss file you need to include Bulma styles and theme styles.
+To overwrite sass variables with your own values, you have to use `@use` and the `with` keyword, which takes a Sass map.

+There are two ways of importing the theme style:
-Inside `main.scss` you need to include Bulma styles and theme styles.
-You have two options for doing it: **combined** or **separated**.
-The theme features a combined entrypoint which includes Bulma styles and theme styles.
-This is best for most customization use cases as it handles some messy variable scope issues.
-The separated entrypoint only includes theme styles without Bulma.
-This gives you full control over how you import Bulma and how much of it you import, but you'll have to deal with the messy scope problems mentioned earlier.
-Unless it's critical you only include part of Bulma the separate method is best avoided.
+- **combined** - The theme features a combined entrypoint which includes Bulma styles and theme styles.
+This is best for most customization use cases.
+- **separated**- The separated entrypoint only contains theme styles without Bulma.
+This gives you full control over how and how much of Bulma you import, but you'll have to deal with the sass variable scoping yourself.
+Unless it's critical that you only include part of Bulma, the separate method is best avoided.

 #### The Combined Method